The cone of minimal weights for mod $p$ Hilbert modular forms: Notation

 \section{Notation}

 Let $F$ be a totally real field of degree $d$ over $\QQ$, and let $\OF$ denote its ring of integers.
+We assume throughout that $d > 1$.
 Let $p$ be a prime number, and $\gern$ an ideal of $\OF$ relatively prime to $p$ which is contained in $N\OF$ for some $N > 3$.
 Let

 For any $\gerp \in \mathbb{S}$, we let $e_\gerp$ denote the ramification index, and $f_\gerp$ denote the degree of the residue field $\FF_\gerp:= {\calO_F}/\gerp$ over $\Fp$.
 We will be considering a finite field $\FF$ whose degree over $\FF_p$ is divisible by $f =\lcm\{f_\gerp: \gerp\vert p\}$.